carlos-montiers/enhancedbatch/docs/behaviors/for-f-features.md

 Enhanced Batch add features to the for /f command.

+## Read all the lines
+You can use a new option called `line` for read all the lines.
+It sets "delims" and "eol" to NUL, ensuring a complete line will be read (assuming "tokens" is still 1).

 ## Get line numbers
 You can get the current line in the LOOP and the total lines processed:
 ```